cometscome/TightBinding.jl/README.md

 # TightBinding.jl
 This can construct the tight-binding model and calculate energies in Julia 1.0.
 This software is released under the MIT License, see LICENSE.
+We checked that it works in Julia 1.7.

 This can